-Chris Abel is an English-born architectural theorist, critic and teacher, and Honorary Visiting Professor at the University of Ulster Belfast.
-A graduate of the AA School of Architecture, he first came to international prominence with a series of ground-breaking essays published in Architectural Design in the 1960s and 70s.
-In his essays, which explored such subjects as self-organizing systems and computer based methods of flexible manufacture, he anticipated many contemporary developments in design theory and building technology.
+Chris Abel is an award-winning writer, interdisciplinary theorist and teacher of architecture, culture and identity formation.
+A graduate of the Architectural Association School of Architecture in London (1968) and the University of Sydney (PhD 2012), he first achieved international prominence with a ground-breaking series of essays published in Architectural Design and other journals in the 1960s and 1970s.
+In his essays he explored such subjects as self-organizing urban systems and computer-based methods of architectural production, anticipating many cutting-edge developments in design theory and building technology.

 Since 1978, when he began living and teaching in different countries, his critical and theoretical writings have also broadened further, covering urgent issues of sustainable development as well as questions of personal and cultural identity in a fast-changing world.
 In addition to numerous essays and books of architectural criticism and interdisciplinary research, his recent theoretical works include The Extended Self: Architecture, Memes and Minds (2015), winner of the CICA’s 2017 Bruno Zevi Book Award by unanimous decision of the international jury chaired by Joseph Rykwert.
 A third and expanded edition of his collected essays, Architecture and Identity: Responses to Cultural and Technological Change (2017), was also shortlisted for a CICA award in the same year.